nperony/pybatchgeotag/README.md

 * pexif (bundled)
 * pandas >= 0.18.0
+* python-dateutil >= 2.5.3
+* tzlocal >= 1.3

 ## Important to know

 * The program takes as input a CSV file containing a list of coordinates with a corresponding time stamp
 * You can generate the coordinates file manually, or use the `convert` mode to extract a clean list of coordinates from a Google location history file (download from [Google Takeout](https://takeout.google.com/settings/takeout)).
 * During conversion of a location history file, the coordinates will be given a time stamp in your local time zone.
+* You can indicate that the files you are processing were given a time in a different time zone than your local one by using the `timezone` argument
 * Files with a time stamp outside the range of the coordinates file will be ignored during the geotagging process.
 * For geotagging, the series of coordinates will be linearly interpolated at a high temporal resolution (by default one location every minute), and each picture will be assigned the location of the nearest interpolated location.